 Performance Evaluation Survey

-CalEPA is committed to continuous improvement of the CUPA performance evaluation process and has developed a survey (PDF Format or Word Format) for CUPAs to complete and provide feedback on the recent performance evaluation experiences.
+CalEPA is committed to continuous improvement of the CUPA performance evaluation process and has developed a survey PDF Format for CUPAs to complete and provide feedback on the recent performance evaluation experiences.

 Performance Evaluation Checklists

 The following performance evaluation checklists may be used as guidance for a CUPA to prepare for a performance evaluation or to conduct a self-audit for implementation of the Unified Program.
 These checklists are used by the evaluation team to aid in conducting a consistent assessment by ensuring the same documentation is examined during each CUPA evaluation.

 In order to view these documents, you will need Adobe Acrobat Reader.